 Witness some of Europe's largest seabird colonies—puffins, gannets, guillemots, kittiwakes, and more—on our return to the British Isles.
 Visit Giant’s Causeway, Neolithic monuments, and a variety of architectural wonders.

 Dan is a whale biologist who lives in Seward, Alaska.
 Dan spent many years teaching Outward Bound courses in mountaineering, sailing, and kayaking in Alaska, Washington, Florida, and Mexico, and honed his maritime skills on multiple tall ships, splicing and tying lines, climbing the rigging, and furling sails.
 He then spent many years around glaciers and puffins as a boat captain in Kenai Fjords National Park.
 Dan recently earned a Master’s degree for his studies of killer whale diet and behavior.
 He spends a good deal of time listening with an underwater hydrophone to identify specific killer whale families by their dialects.
 Dan is also a world traveler, and when not immersed in spreadsheets, he can be found rappelling into slot canyons in Zion, juggling rocks in Greenland, or playing the ukulele in Antarctica.

 Dan's Upcoming Expeditions

-Antarctica, South Georgia & the Falkland IslandsJanuary 5 — January 26, 2017
+Antarctica, South Georgia & the Falkland IslandsJanuary 4 — January 25, 2020

-Following in Sir Ernest Shackleton’s footsteps, explore the White Continent’s rugged landscape, meeting vast penguin colonies in South Georgia and the South Orkney Islands, greeting albatross in the Falkland Islands, and enjoying every long moment of daylight in the austral summer.
+Following in Sir Ernest Shackleton’s footsteps, explore the White Continent’s rugged landscape, meeting vast penguin colonies in South Georgia, greeting albatross in the Falkland Islands, and enjoying every long moment of daylight in the austral summer.